 Infertility in Traditional Chinese Medicine

-TCM is based on the theory of yin and yang, as well as the flow of Qi (pronounced “Chee”).
+Traditional Chinese Medicine (or TCM) is based on the theory of yin and yang, as well as the flow of Qi (pronounced “Chee”).
 In TCM, various meridians in the body influence different aspects of your mental, physical, emotional, and spiritual health.
 To read more about what acupuncture is, click here!

 From a TCM point of view, infertility is related to a handful of different patterns.
 These patterns help to explain what is occurring in the body and guide treatment with acupuncture and herbs.
 In TCM and Naturopathic Medicine, the foundation of care is to treat the underlying cause, as well as to treat each person as an individual.
 This means that not every infertility treatment is the same – no cookie-cutter approach here!